elfctn/twitter-api/README.md

+Twitter Clone API
-This project is a comprehensive backend API for a Twitter clone application, built with the Spring Boot framework.
-It provides a complete set of RESTful endpoints for user management, tweet creation, and interactions like commenting, liking, and retweeting, all secured with JWT-based authentication.
+This project is a comprehensive backend API for a Twitter clone application, built with Spring Boot.
+It offers RESTful endpoints for user management, tweet creation, and interactions like commenting, liking, and retweeting — all secured with JWT-based authentication.

+🔍 About The Project
-This API is designed following a layered architecture to ensure a clean separation of concerns, making the codebase maintainable, scalable, and testable.
+This API is built using a layered architecture to ensure maintainability, scalability, and testability.

-Controller Layer: Handles incoming HTTP requests and responses.
+Controller Layer: Handles HTTP requests and responses.

-Service Layer: Contains all the business logic and rules.
+Service Layer: Encapsulates business logic.

-Repository Layer: Manages all database interactions using Spring Data JPA.
+Repository Layer: Manages data access with Spring Data JPA.

-Security: Handles authentication and authorization using Spring Security and JSON Web Tokens (JWT).
+Security: Handles JWT-based authentication and authorization using Spring Security.

-Mappers & DTOs: Uses DTOs (Data Transfer Objects) and MapStruct for secure and efficient data transfer between layers.
+DTOs & Mappers: Uses MapStruct and DTOs for efficient data transfer.

+⚙️ Built With
 Spring Boot

 Spring Security